JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

  18.3 Kč
 ```

 Finally, we can define division.
-In this case, it makes sense to define the division of the currency by a real number.
-In such a case, the result is the instance of the same currency.
+In this case, it makes sense to divide a currency by a real number.

 ```jldoctest currency; output=false
 Base.:/(x::T, a::Real) where {T <: Currency} = T(x.value / a)